Dijkstra's Algorithm

 In a more classic version of the algorithm we would update the item in the queue, but the C++ standard library priority queue lacks the ability to do this.
 Rather that reimplement priority queues, we use lazy deleting instead.

-Now let’s look at the edge from b to e.
+Now let’s look at the edge from b

 (next)

-This edge sets the distance to e to 8.
+This edge sets the distance to e

 (next)

-Dequeuing c, we set f to 11.
+, we set f

 (next)